FrankHB/pl-docs/en-US/calling-for-language-features.md

 #### Impure lambda calculi based

-Allowing side effects, namely, "impure".
+* Allowing side effects, namely, "impure"
+* Allowing native (mutable) states natively

-No need to compile manually to get the states transformed.
+	* No need to "compile" manually to get the states transformed

 The formal model of impure variant of lambda calculi are relatively recent compared to the practical languages with the feature.
 See [[Plo75]](http://homepages.inf.ed.ac.uk/gdp/publications/cbn_cbv_lambda.pdf) and [[Fe91]](https://www2.ccs.neu.edu/racket/pubs/scp91-felleisen.ps.gz).

 ##### Lexical scoped impure lambda calculi based

+* Allowing scope-based encapsulation
-Allowing scope-based encapsulation.
-Only require one kind of scope.
+* Only requiring one kind of scope

 [ALGOL-like](https://en.wikipedia.org/wiki/ALGOL) languages, albeit usually without formal specifications, do NOT following in the category because they specified the block scopes as a special built-in language feature.
 Block scopes (i.e. local scope in modern variants like ISO C and ISO C++) enables information hiding from outer regions of code and avoids name pollution from outer (enclosing) regions.
 However, the feature itself does not need to be special.
 The rules of special scoping rules work because of [lexicial scope](https://en.wikipedia.org/wiki/Scope_%28computer_science%29#Lexical_scope_vs._dynamic_scope), rather than special properties in specific regions of code.
 With the lexical scoping core rules, block scopes can be implemented in primitives.
 Actually this is what the Scheme language's `let` family does (see also [this Wikipedia page](https://en.wikipedia.org/wiki/ALGOL#History)).
 More complicated scoping rules can be simluated similarly once the core rules expose sufficient expressiveness.
 Keeping different scoping rules out of the core language makes the design simple and succinct.